Right Click Tools

 Managing Low Disk Space on Windows Clients

-Welcome to the first part of our “ConfigMgr Problems You Didn’t Know You Had!” series.
-Through the month we’ll be deep diving into some problems you may have and their solutions.
-Make sure to check back as we continue sharing them.
+Welcome to the first part of our “ConfigMgr Problems You Didn’t Know You Had!” series, where we’ll dive into some problems you may have and their solutions.
 Watch our webinar recap discussing several ConfigMgr problems and solutions too.

 Seems like every year, I end up dealing with machines with low disk space before Windows 10 upgrades because no one is managing low disk space in our environment.
 We recommended creating a baseline that detects and remediates the basics, which has now been implemented.
 But automation can only go so far – that’s when reporting, process, and a team taking over come into place.